eosdetroit/bp-playbook/README.md

  - container_http_port [defaults to: 8888] The port to expose to the host system for http requests.
  - container_p2p_port [defaults to: 9876] The port to expose to the host system for p2p requests.
  - docker_hub_image [defaults to: eosio/eos] The docker image to use for the container.
- - image_tag [defaults to: latest] The docker image tag or version to use.
+ - image_tag [defaults to: dawn-v4.0.0] The docker image tag or version to use.
  - eosio_network_name [defaults to: hacktildawn] A nickname for the network.
 Used to retrieve the appropriate genesis.json file.
  - agent_name [defaults to: EOS Detroit] A nickname for your nodeos.
  - producer_name [defaults to: eosiodetroit] The name of your producer account.